jeslopcru/contactApp/README.md

 ## Introduction

 > This repository is home to the code examples.
-They are designed solely for the purpose of learning a new language. backend is an api written in Rails + Postgres + Docker.
+They are designed solely for the purpose of learning a new language.
+Backend is an api written in Rails + Postgres + Docker.
+Frontend is written in React

 ## Technical Information and dependencies
 - The Ruby language - version 2.7.0